 What to Expect :

 Students will be scheduled in a Continuity Clinic with all providers where there will be access to electronic health records.
 In addition, students will participate in patients' hospital care including surgeries.
 One day per week will be spent with Pediatrics and Obstetric patients with the opportunity to work with potentially 50 deliveries during the course of the program.
-Students have an opportunity to spend time with hospitalists and to participate in a community Free Clinic which is held every other Saturday morning.
+Students have an opportunity to spend time with hospitalists and to participate in a community Free Clinic which is four days per month.
 Psychiatric components will be completed with continuity patients.
+KVH now hosts family medicine residents from Central Washington Community Health Center - Ellensburg.

 If you were to measure the length and width of Washington, the two lines would intersect at about Ellensburg.
 It is located on I-90 about 170 miles west of Spokane and 107 miles east of Seattle.
 To see a map of where we are located and/or get directions from other locations, go to maps.google.com (for directions, click "Get Directions" in the upper left-hand corner where you can input the starting address).